BA/BA (Hons) Events and Festival Management

 You will be assessed by various forms of assessment: essays, reports, event bids, industry consultancy, investigative presentations, online portfolios, academic blogs, placements and live event delivery.

-In Years Two or Three, you have the opportunity (subject to availability) to study for one semester at a university overseas.
+In Year Three, you have the opportunity (subject to availability) to study for one semester at a university overseas.
 For more information, visit Exchanges and Study Abroad.

 On December 24th 2020, the UK Government announced that as an outcome of Brexit negotiations, the United Kingdom would not be seeking to participate in the Erasmus+ successor programme.